Unlocking the Secrets of SEO

 Ready to tame search engine spiders?
 The first task is to find out what doesn’t work:

 Myth #1: Brute force will get the job done.
 Nope.
 This isn’t 1999.
-Just repeating a bunch of hidden keywords on your page or in your <META> tags no longer fools any major search engine.
+Just repeating a bunch of hidden keywords on your page or in your <META> tags no longer fools any search engine.
 The algorithms that propel search engine software have gotten far, far more sophisticated, and pulling cheap shenanigans is more likely to hurt your position than help it.
 (Yes, you read that right.
 Multiple repeating keywords can actually lower your score, the way owning 16 credit cards can depress your credit rating.)

-Myth #3: "I can buy a cheap and easy solution from those nice (and numerous) people who sent me an e-mail out of the blue."
+Myth #3: “I can buy a cheap and easy solution from those nice (and numerous) people who sent me an e-mail out of the blue.”
 Oy.
 Forget it.
-Don’t fall for one of those phony-baloney "We’ll submit your URL to all major search engines" spammers.
-It’s a ripoff—you’re paying good money for a clerical job.
+Don’t fall for one of those phony-baloney “We’ll submit your URL to all major search engines” spammers.
+It’s a ripoff.
+You’re paying good money for a clerical job.
 Even if you did it yourself, you run the very real risk of getting positioned far lower.
 It’s a little like membership at Augusta National … if you say you want it, you’re disqualified.
 Key search engines regard repetitive submissions as a sign of desperation.
 (Robots smell fear.)

-Myth #4: "But a Search Engine Optimization service guaranteed that they’d get me a top 10 spot on Google!"
-And would you like some Florida real estate, too?
-Guaranteeing "top position" is a sure sign that you’re dealing with a snake-oil salesman (well, besides his business card from "Billy and Earl’s No-Frills SEO and 24-Hour Bail Bonds").
+Myth #4: “But a Search Engine Optimization service guaranteed that they’d get me a top 10 spot on Google!”
+And would you like some moist Florida real estate, too?
+Guaranteeing “top position” is a sure sign that you’re dealing with a snake-oil salesman (well, besides his business card from “Billy and Earl’s No-Frills SEO and 24-Hour Bail Bonds”).
 The scam goes like this: they guarantee top position … but they pick the search term, which is so specific to you that only your mom would be likely to use it.
-Sure, you’d own a (very very narrow) category, but that’s like being, as they say, the tallest building in Wichita.
+Sure, you’d own a (very very narrow) category, but that’s like being, as they say, the tallest building in Davenport.

 Smarter Spiders

-how well you avoid the "trip wires" that send spiders away.
+… how well you avoid the “trip wires” that send spiders away.

 … where on the page certain keywords appear.

 Thank goodness we have a team of people in place who monitor the battlefield day and night.
 Search Engine Optimization is not something you can take an hour out one time to work on and then forget.
 To make matters even more complex, all major search engines change their algorithms from time to time.
-Eternal vigilance is the price of high Googleosity.
+Eternal vigilance is the price of high Googleosity..

 Sound Complicated?
 It is.

-There are lots of ways to go wrong, but the results you get from doing SEO and PPC well are both cost-effective and highly leveraged.
+There are lots of ways to go wrong, but the results you get from doing SEO well are cost-effective and highly leveraged.
 A well-planned, more Googleable strategy will quickly yield measurable results: improved search engine positions and an uptick in eager (predisposed) visitors to your website.
 Hey, call us.
 We’ll explain it all; we’ll even do an audit/analysis of your current website effectiveness versus your competitors.

 The truth is that there’s no substitute for real expertise and hard work to get a top position.
 Fortunately for you, Killian Branding offers you both the insight and the blocking-and-tackling labor.
 Want more branding mileage out of your search engine strategy?
 Call Bob Killian, brand guru (who really uses the word "Googleable") at 312.836.0050, or send us an email to start the process of making your brand more visible.